 Indoff offers a variety of options when it comes to the size and shape of the mesh patterns, as well as the gauge of the wire being used.
 We also offer expanded metal, sheet metal, and clear polycarbonate options as well.
 Below are our most common configurations but custom options are available so be sure to speak with your Material Handling Partner about any additional details.

-The installation process for new partitions is typically pretty quick and straightforward.
+The installation process for new wire mesh partitions is typically pretty quick and straightforward.
 Once an order is placed, depending on the manufacturer, some materials can ship in 48 hours, others are made to order.
 At that point, a trusted team of installers will begin securing your pieces into place.

 Installation varies depending on the size, height, length of the project but it can be quickly assembled in a clear open area.
 Layouts can easily be modified and reconfigured.
 One of the benefits of these partition systems is that there is very little downtime that occurs so your company can get back up and running as soon as possible.

-These partitions can be a full floor-to-ceiling solution and as such people are unable to crawl over or under the partition to gain access to your inventory.
+Wire mesh partitions can be a full floor-to-ceiling solution and as such people are unable to crawl over or under the partition to gain access to your inventory.
 Due to their steel construction, they are also not easily bent meaning you won’t have anyone squeezing through any gaps as you see in the films.

-Data Centers rely on partitions to help keep their servers secure from security breaches.
+Data Centers rely on wire mesh partitions to help keep their servers secure from security breaches.
 If an unauthorized visitor or employee gains access to your data center they could easily disconnect wires, install malicious software, or steal expensive equipment.
 This could leave your company vulnerable to lawsuits as well as irreparable damage to your brand.
-This type of construction provides full ventilation and air conditioning of the servers.
+This type of construction provides full ventilation and air conditioning for the servers.

 We want to help you accomplish your goals!
 We offer several quote forms to help get a better understanding of the task at hand.
 Provide us with some basic information regarding your next project and we’ll provide you with a highly experienced and qualified Indoff Partner in your area!